OndrejValla/z-o-photo-album/README.md

 ## Features

 - #### Navigation bar
-    - Navbar on the top of the page is probably the most traditional and the most user friendly one.
+    - Navbar on the top of the page is probably the most traditional and the most user-friendly one.
     - On a mobile or tablet, the navbar is collapsed to the hamburger icon which expands when clicked
-    - Users can click on the navbar brand to take them back to the home-page.
+    - Users can click on the navbar brand to take them back to the home page.
-    - In Gallery page the navbar features the dropdown menu with six links to individual destination galleries.
+    - In the Gallery page, the navbar features the dropdown menu with six links to individual destination galleries.

 - #### Home page
-    - Style buttons, Zuzana (pink) Ondrej (blue) which change the color theme of the home page.
+    - Style buttons, Zuzana (pink) Ondrej (blue) which change the colour theme of the home page.
     - Intro text, which changes from general intro to Zuzana's intro and Ondrej's intro, based on the style button clicked.
     - Carousel slideshow with six pictures of six main destinations of this website.
     - Google Maps API, currently just a basic version, with six A B C D E F map drop points, including two clusters.
     - Six flippable cards of six A B C D E F destinations.
 Each card has the map drop point, name of the destination/gallery, picture of Zuzana and Ondrej from the destination and description of the holiday.
-    - When card clicked, flip function does activate and card flips.
+    - When the card is clicked, the flip function does activate and the card flips.
     - Each flipped card has the button to the gallery page and a carousel with three pictures slideshow.

 - #### Gallery page
-    - Style buttons, Zuzana (pink) Ondrej (blue) which change the color theme of the home page.
+    - Style buttons, Zuzana (pink) Ondrej (blue) which change the colour theme of the home page.
     - Six individual destination buttons for each gallery.
     - Bordered window with the carousel slideshow of clicked destination.
     - User can change between pink and blue colour background while watching images.